The Decameron: Boccaccio's drawings

-Since the Decameron was very popular among contemporaries, especially merchants, many manuscripts of it survive.
-The Italian philologist Vittore Branca did a comprehensive survey of them and identified a few copied under Boccaccio's supervision; some have notes written in Boccaccio's hand.
+Because the Decameron was very popular among contemporaries, especially merchants, many manuscripts of it survive.
+A comprehensive survey of extant manuscripts by Italian philologist Vittore Branca identified a few copied under Boccaccio's supervision; some have notes written in Boccaccio's hand.
 Two in particular have elaborate drawings, probably done by Boccaccio himself.
 Since these manuscripts were widely circulated, Branca thought that they influenced all subsequent illustrations.
 In 1962 Branca identified Codex Hamilton 90, in Berlin's Staatsbibliothek, as an autograph belonging to Boccaccio's latter years.